rodekruis/data-service-catalogue/docs/payment/pause-payment-pa.md

 - A pop-up appears to confirm your action.
 - Click on **OK**.
 A message indicates the completion of the action.

-!!! info "Export payment reports"
-    Export files to share to donors or finance team once payment is complete.

-!!!
-Important "Who can perform actions in this page?"
-    Finance Manager and Finance Officer roles can perform actions and view this page.
-    Additional users may be granted only **View** permission on this page.
-[Learn more about Users & Roles](../users/users-roles-page.md).

 ___
 Need further assistance?
 Contact your dedicated Account Manager or reach our [support team via email](mailto:support@121.global).